owensteel/example-android-app-kotlin/README.md

 ## Setup instructions

 Since this a demo app, there is no OAuth flow, and so to initialise tokens and secrets need to be entered manually.
+This app has only been tested with the Sandbox API and a Sandbox Customer.

 Please add the following into your "local.properties" file.